htool/pico2signalk/README.md

 # Pico2SignalK

-Read Simarine Pico values and insert them into SignalK
+Reads Simarine Pico config and values and insert them into SignalK

-Should at some point be converted to NodeJS and then have some options.
+In progress of being converted to NodeJS.

+## Plugin options

+You can set the start instances of batteries, tanks etc here.